AU-Master-Thesis/thesis/sections/4-results/study-1.typ

 ]

 #let body = [
   The results of the _Environment Obstacles_ scenario are presented in @f.obstacle-experiment-makespan.
 The figure shows that the makespan for #lm3-th5.s is significantly lower than for the two runs with #text(gradient.linear(theme.yellow, theme.peach), $t_(K-1)=13.33s$).
-Furthermoe, the the makespan values for #lm3-th5.s are much closer to the corresponding values of @gbpplanner.
+Furthermore, the the makespan values for #lm3-th5.s are much closer to the corresponding values of @gbpplanner.
 ]

 #grid(